mweagle/Sparta/content/index.md

 Sparta defines a framework that deploys a set of **Go** HTTP request/response handlers to [AWS Lambda](https://aws.amazon.com/lambda/).

-What differentiates Sparta from similar solutions (see below), is that is also helps create & discover **the other AWS resources** a service typically requires:
+The true power of Sparta is the ability, in **Go**, to fully create and manage the **other AWS resources and security policies** that constitute your service:

   -  [CloudFormation](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) resources that should be created during your service's provisioning.
+    - Sparta directly supports supplementary infrastructure provisioning.
   - Discovery of those dependent resources' CloudFormation outputs (`Ref` && `Fn::Att` values) at Lambda execution time
     - This enables a service to close over its AWS infrastructure requirements.
-Eliminate hardcoded _Magic ARNs_ from your codebase.
+Eliminate hardcoded _Magic ARNs_ from your codebase & move towards [immutable infrastructure](http://chadfowler.com/blog/2013/06/23/immutable-deployments/).
   - Individual [IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) under which your **Go** functions will execute.
 The ability to limit lambda execution privileges helps support [POLP](http://searchsecurity.techtarget.com/definition/principle-of-least-privilege-POLP) and [#SecOps](https://twitter.com/hashtag/secops).
   - Registration of your **Go** function with push-based [AWS Event Sources](http://docs.aws.amazon.com/lambda/latest/dg/intro-core-components.html).